Slotzilla Zipline Ticket Prices & Hours 2023

 If you are interested in a picture, you may purchase a photo of your ride taken by the Slotzilla-hired professional photographer.
 Most recent packages advertised on their website included a digital photo for $10, or their GoPro video for $15.

 As for children?
-There are no age limits, however there are weight limits.
-You must be between 50 and 300 pounds to ride the zipline, and between 80 and 300 pounds to ride the zoomline.
+There are no age limits, (so long as the child is at least 50 pounds).
 Children under 16 years of age must show up with a rider who is 16 years or older.
-You cannot ride if you are six foot eight inches or taller.